 Women and Health

 Did you know that even our healthcare is completely impaired by sexism?
-Women are viewed as chronic complainers.
+Women’s issues are viewed as chronic complainers.
 We utilize the healthcare system far more than men, but our concerns and symptoms are taken far less seriously, even when the reality of our complaints involve more serious problems.

 Women’s bodies are more complex and we require more healthcare overall, yet our concerns are not taken as seriously.
 What is normal in medical terms and scientific research is the male physiology and anatomy.
 When a doctor goes to medical school, he/she studies disease processes in men’s’ bodies, yet most diseases impact women’s’ bodies very differently than men’s’.
 The only time doctors learn about women’s physiology is when they are studying about female reproductive processes.
 Yet a woman’s anatomy and physiology is very different than a man’s.
 Her entire system of hormones is completely influenced by female hormones, which influence all aspects of a woman’s body function.
 This is a generalization of course, but the vast majority of doctors are not well trained in the multitude of differences that exist between men and women’s bodies, and the difference in how diseases impact men and women’s bodies.
 The different hormones in our bodies cause tremendous differences in our healthcare needs and medical problems, yet when your doctor looks at you, these basic differences are not taken into account.
 The reality of this has huge consequences for women.